nwalakarl/TicketingSystem/README.md

 # Ticketing System
-So we have a website where we are selling tickets for live events.
-The specific business scenario here is that we want to do an email campaign.
+For a website where we are selling tickets for live events and the specific business scenario here is that we want to do an email campaign.
-So imagine where building a service (component) for this email campaign what we want to do is to compose an email with the list of all the live events and send it to the customer.
+Therefore we need to buid a service (component) for this email campaign.
+What we want to do is to compose an email with the list of all the live events and send it to the customer.

 Assumptions Made: